-Instructors Kelly Weeks & Matt Weeks Dates May 6 – May 20, 2014, dates subject to change Estimated Costs $3,800 Enrollment Limit 10 Credit Type Module & CU Credit
+Instructors David Hobson Dates May 4 – May 20, 2015, dates subject to change Estimated Costs $4,500 Enrollment Limit 30 Need permission of instructor to enroll Credit Type Module & CU Credit Credit Hours 4

 Click on module titles to expand entry details.

-Instructors Michelle Glaros & Michael Laffey Dates May 5 – May 19, 2014, dates subject to change Estimated Costs $1,600 Enrollment Limit 10 Credit Type Module & CU Credit
+Instructors Michelle Glaros & Michael Laffey Dates May 4 – May 18, 2015, dates subject to change Estimated Costs $1,600 Enrollment Limit 10 Credit Type Module & CU Credit Credit Hours 4

 By visiting the Mississippi Delta (which cultural critics claim begins in the lobby of the Peabody Hotel in Memphis and stretches south through the cotton fields along the Mississippi River) students gain an understanding and appreciation of the music, visual art, architecture, mythology, literature, and history of indigenous artists who represent the fullest flowering of culture created in the unique encounters between Europe and Africa, industry and agriculture, and privilege and poverty.
 The exploration of such cultural productions as Delta Blues, rock and roll, and soul music; Outsider or Self-Taught Folk Artists; and the literature of William Faulkner, Richard Wright, and Tennessee Williams will provide students with the opportunity to make connections between this uniquely rich subculture and the broader American culture it has so profoundly shaped.
 By the end of the module, students will appreciate the indispensable contributions Delta artists and culture have made and continue to make to the world the students inhabit.

-• What really IS the price for stepping on his blue suede shoes?
+o What IS the price for stepping on his blue suede shoes?

-In this module, students will find answers to these and many more questions arising from the creative soul stew that bubbles in the birthplace of rock and roll.
-By visiting and engaging with the Mississippi Delta (Which natives claim “begins in the lobby of the Peabody Hotel in Memphis and ends on Catfish Row in Vicksburg.”), students will gain an understanding and appreciation of the music, visual art, architecture, mythology, literature, and history of indigenous artists; these artists here represent unique encounters at the crossroads of north and south, Europe and Africa, industry and agriculture, and privilege and poverty.
-The exploration of cultural productions such as Delta Blues, rock and roll, and soul music; “Outsider” or self-taught folk art; and the literature of great authors like William Faulkner, Richard Wright, and Tennessee Williams; will provide students with the opportunity to make connections between the Delta’s unique and rich subculture and the broader American culture it has so profoundly shaped.
+In this immersive module, students will find answers to these and many more questions arising from the creative soul stew that bubbles in the birthplace of rock and roll.
+By conducting field work while visiting and engaging with the Mississippi Delta, students will gain an understanding and appreciation of these artists who will provide them with the opportunity to make connections between the Delta’s unique and rich subculture and the broader American culture it has so profoundly shaped.
 By the end of the module, students will appreciate the indispensable contributions this region’s artists have made and continue to make to the world the students inhabit.

 Click on module title to expand entry details.

-Instructors Jon Westfall & Ed Ragan Dates May 5 – May 23, 2014, dates subject to change Estimated Costs $300 Enrollment Limit 15 Credit Type Module Credit
+Instructors Jeanne Hamming & Jessica Alexander Dates May 5 – May 29, 2015, dates subject to change Estimated Costs $500 Enrollment Limit 16, not recommended for students with a peanut allergy Credit Type Module & CU Credit Credit Hours 4